google-parfait/tensorflow-federated/docs/api_docs/python/tff/simulation/datasets/emnist/load_data.md

 This dataset is derived from the Leaf repository (https://github.com/TalwalkarLab/leaf) pre-processing of the Extended MNIST dataset, grouping examples by writer.
-Details about Leaf was published in "LEAF:
-A Benchmark for Federated Settings" https://arxiv.org/abs/1812.01097.
+Details about Leaf were published in "LEAF: A Benchmark for Federated Settings" https://arxiv.org/abs/1812.01097.

 Data set sizes: